briancappello/sqlalchemy-unchained/README.md

 engine, Session, Model, relationship = init_sqlalchemy_unchained(Config.DATABASE_URI)
 ```

-## Lazy Mapping
+## Lazy Mapping (experimental)

 Lazy mapping is feature that this package introduces on top of SQLAlchemy.
-It's experimental, and disabled by default.
+It's experimental and disabled by default.
 In stock SQLAlchemy, when you define a model, the second that code gets imported, the base model's metaclass will register the model with SQLAlchemy's mapper.
 99% of the time this is what you want to happen, but if for some reason you *don't* want that behavior, then you have to enable lazy mapping.
 There are two components to enabling lazy mapping.

 The first step is to customize the model registry: